-The Honors Activities and Advisory Committee (HAAC) is an organization for all UHC students.
-Students in HAAC are involved in campus activities in both big and small ways.
+The Honors College Student Association (HCSA) is an organization for all HC students.
+Students in this student organization are involved in campus activities in both big and small ways.
 A shared leadership structure allows for empowerment of HC students in large Honors decisions.
 HCSA meets weekly to plan academic events, social gatherings, service projects, and trips.
-HAAC projects include:
+HCSA events include:

-In addition to activities, members of HAAC also serve as student representatives of the UHC.
-In this way, HAAC serves as a place where students can voice their concerns and give feedback the college.
+In addition to activities, members of the student organization serve as student representatives of the HC.
+In this way, HCSA provides as a place where students can voice their concerns and give feedback the college.

-If you are interested in joining the Honors Activities and Advisory Committee, you are welcome to attend their weekly meetings posted on the Honors College Community Connector app and website, contact the HC office in LInC 450, or email [email protected].
+If you are interested in joining the Honors College Student Association, you are welcome to attend their weekly meetings posted on the Honors College Community Connector app and website, contact the HC office in LInC 450, or email [email protected].

-The Honors Council is a Faculty Senate committee consisting of at least six faculty members and at least two students.
+The Honors Council is a Faculty Senate committee consisting of at least six faculty members and at least two students from any campus.
 The Honors Council works with and advises the Dean, assisting in the curricular structure and content of the Honors College.
 This may include admissions, selection of Honors Faculty members, and maintenance and regular assessment of program quality.
-Students interested in becoming involved in the UHC Council should contact the University Honors College office in STAG 229 or by email.
+Students interested in becoming involved in the HC Council should contact the Honors College office in LInC 450 or by email.

 Honors Ambassadors are a group of current Corvallis HC students who help represent the HC at recruiting events, connect with prospective Honors students, provide key assistance with HC outreach and can speak to the Honors experience as a whole.
 If you are a current HC student interested in becoming an Honors Ambassador please contact Courtney Lira, the HC Recruitment and Student Engagement Coordinator.
 If you are a student, parent or community member who would like to hear about the HC from a student perspective you can contact an HC Ambassador via e-mail.